Manishankar0801/instaclone/README.md

-# This is instaclone using ReactJS and Spring Boot
+Insta Clone Using React Js and Java Spring Boot